 #BlueTunes: FireboyDML, M.I.
 Abaga, Native World Top Album Picks For August

-August was a promising month for music lovers; with Beyonce’s Renaissance dominating airwaves.
-However on this side of the world, Nigerian artists continued to redefine what we think Afrobeats is.
+August was a good month for music lovers, with Beyonce’s Renaissance dominating the airwaves.
+However, on this side of the world, Nigerian artists continued to redefine what we think Afrobeats is.
 These are our top three albums of the month.

 Playboy – Fireboy DML

 Fireboy has shown us over and over again that he is an artist that can blend into all kinds of music genres.
-He has also given us a taste of what consistency is with this being his 3rd Album since he came into the limelight 3 years ago.
-He hit different landmarks this year and of them is him being the first Afrobeats artist to perform on an awards mainstage.
+He has also given us a taste of consistency, with this being his 3rd Album since he came into the limelight three years ago.
+He hit different landmarks this year, and he is the first Afrobeats artist to perform on an awards mainstage.

-He featured a range of talented artists who brought the rhythm and vibes that blended perfectly with Fireboy’s vocals.
+He featured talented artists who brought the rhythm and vibes that blended perfectly with Fireboy’s vocals.
 Ed Sheeran, Chris Brown, Shenseea, Asake, Rema, and Euro are on the album.

 “Bandana” features his fellow label mate, Asake, who talks about his journey to get to where he is in the music industry.
-Fireboy gives us some bars throughout the song which shows his dynamism in being able to blend into a different music genre.
+Fireboy gives us some bars throughout the song, showing his dynamism blending into a different music genre.
 Asake brought his PBUY vibes into making the song a masterpiece.

 Fireboy has never been shy to talk about his desires in music.
-He gives us a taste of his desire in “Sofri” which is a lust letter wrapped in soft tempo beats.
+He gives us a taste of his passion in “Sofri,” a lust letter wrapped in soft tempo beats.

-“Diana” which is my personal favourite on the album features superstar, Chris Brown and Jamaican Goddess, Shenseea.
+“Diana, “my favorite on the album, features superstar Chris Brown and Jamaican Goddess, Shenseea.
 The calm tune brilliantly mixes the trio vocals with a good blend of rhythm.

-Other features are “Compromise” with Rema, which was an expected blend of two different sounds to make something calm and rhythmic.
+Other features are “Compromise” with Rema, an expected blend of two different sounds to make something calm and rhythmic.

-In Conclusion, the album is a solid project but in comparison to his other albums, it lacks his melodious sounds which we were blessed to have in the other albums.
+In Conclusion, the album is a solid project, but compared to his other albums, it lacks his musical sounds, which we were blessed to have in the other albums.
 The songwriting, features, and production are top-notch.

 The Guy – M.I Abaga

-M.I Abaga, who changed his stage name to “The Guy” reminds us why he is a legend in the game with the release of his 7th studio album.
-The album has gotten positive reviews on social media, which goes to show that you can separate an artist from their craft.
+M.I.
+Abaga, who changed his stage name to “The Guy,” reminds us why he is a legend in the game with the release of his 7th studio album.
+The Album has gotten positive reviews on social media, showing that you can separate an artist from their craft.

-The album was crafted to talk about his life, love, success, and many more.
+The Album was crafted to discuss his life, love, success, and more.
 However, he continuously praised himself as a legend who has paved the way for younger rappers in the game.

-He was heavy on featuring other artists in 10 out of 12 tracks on the album.
+He heavily featured other artists in the Album’s 10 out of 12 tracks.
 He featured Olamide, Nas, Lord Vino, Duncan Mighty, Ossi Grace, Wande Coal, Phyno, The Cavemen, Chillz, Tomi Owo, BNXN, Ice Prince, and Jesse Jagz.

 “The Hate” talks about the disrespect M.I.
-Has gotten in the industry, and the accomplishments he achieved before all these younger rappers came into the limelight.
+He has gotten into the industry and his accomplishments before all these younger rappers came into the limelight.
 He reminds us he has been a legend since he was 30.
 The beat flows with his sound of warning everyone he is a legend still in the game.

-He features Olamide and Nas in “Bigger” which is about the trio’s struggle with fame, luxury life, and their battle throughout everything in their life.
+He features Olamide and Nas in “Bigger,” about the trio’s struggle with fame, luxurious life, and their battle throughout their life.

-“Soft Life” featuring Lord Vino is a letter to lazy and unambitious people.
-Lord Vino talks about wanting to live a soft life-like “Tony Elumelu” and celebrating success through hard work.
+“Soft Life,” featuring Lord Vino, is a letter to lazy and unambitious people.
+Lord Vino talks about wanting to live a quiet life like “Tony Elumelu” and celebrating success through hard work.

-“Crazy” one of my favourite tracks on the album presses on mental health with Twitter as a point of reference.
+“Crazy,” one of my favorite tracks on the Album, presses on mental health with Twitter as a reference point.
 MI Abaga referenced “Ricky Rick” in his verse.
-Ricky Rick was a south African who took his life due to mental health.
+Ricky Rick was a South African who died due to mental health.
 The track tells people to be considerate of what people are going through in their personal life and be kind to everyone.

-Generally, the album has gotten positive reviews from people especially the Gen Z crowd.
-It also signifies that M.I Abaga is a legend who is still in the game.
+Generally, the Album has gotten positive reviews from people, especially the Gen Z crowd.
+It also signifies that M.I.
+Abaga is a legend still in the game.